10 Foods Making Your Acne Even Worse

 Alcohol is another inflammation trigger and the consumption of it can show up on your skin.
 Drinking too much alcohol is also linked to poor zinc absorption, and excessive alcohol use can put people at risk for developing zinc deficiency.
 On the flip side, zinc may help fight acne says Dr. Kaleroy Papantoniou, a cosmetic dermatologist.

-To get your daily fill of zinc opt for oysters says Tanya Zuckerbrot MS, RD, and founder of the F-Factor Diet.
-"Just two oysters will put you over the recommended daily amount of zinc, which, if you're concerned about acne or aging, you should be eating,” she explains.
-“Zinc deficiency is a known cause of acne and zinc helps protect collagen and elastin proteins, which keep your skin young and resilient."
+To get your daily fill of zinc opt for oysters says registered dietitian Tanya Zuckerbrot MS, RD, and founder of the F-Factor Diet.
+"Just two oysters will put you over the recommended daily amount of zinc, which, if you're concerned about acne or aging, you should be eating," she explains.
+"Zinc deficiency is a known cause of acne and zinc helps protect collagen and elastin proteins, which keep your skin young and resilient."

 Not only are energy drinks chock-full of inflammatory and glycemic index-loading sugar, but they could be loaded with skin-irritating B vitamins.
 "Those with a history of acne are more prone, but I've seen vitamin Bs causing acne in those without a history, too," Miami dermatologist Dr. Leslie Baumann told Well+Good.
 Specifically, vitamin B6 and B12 which can show up in your multivitamins and vitamin-infused energy drinks such as Red Bull.